What are my rights as a research participant?

 Click on the video below to hear a real story about safety and ethics in clinical trials.

-Be fully informed in different aspects of your treatment plan, outlined and explained during the consent process and within the clinical trial protocol.
+- Be fully informed about different aspects of your treatment plan, which are outlined and explained during the consent process, in the consent form, and in the clinical trial protocol.

 Note: